 A quince is a yellow fruit that looks like a lumpy hairy pear.
 Though not originally native to New England, people have been growing them here for centuries.
 Quince trees have beautiful blossoms and in springtime.
-Quinces fruits are extremely tough – so hard in fact that you can’t even eat them raw.
+The fruit is extremely tough - so hard in fact that you can't even eat it raw.
 You pretty much have to stew them for hours to make them even a little bit edible.
 But this also makes them perfect for jam!
-And in New England at least, ’tis the season.
-You will probably be able to find them at your local farmer’s market, if you can’t locate them at a regular grocery store.
+And in New England at least, 'tis the season.
+You will probably be able to find them at your local farmer's market, if you can't locate them at a regular grocery store.
 Try it with Johnny Cakes, on sandwiches, on ice cream, or whatever else you can think of.

 Safety Note: these instructions are for jam that is meant to be kept in the refrigerator and eaten within a few weeks.
 If you want to try canning for longer term storage, make sure you research how to do that safely.
 Also be careful cutting and grating - as we mentioned, quinces are super hard, so be careful not to cut yourself in the process!